NoamZeise/gficl/examples/README.md

 # Gficl Examples

+An explaination of what each sample does and which new techniques it demonstrates.
+In order of complexity.

+## Minimum

+Draws a coloured triangle to the screen

+Shows:
+- update loop with input
+- shader creation and usage
+- loading and drawing vertex data
+- freeing resources

 ## Quad Spin

 An example of a 2d spinning quad.

 Shows:
 - using basic linear algebra operations
-- multisample dramebuffers
+- multisample drawbuffers
-- shader creation and uniform updating
+- updating shader uniforms
-- loading vertex data to the gpu
 - how to deal with resizing
 - load a texture to the gpu
 - dealing with mutisampling
-- draw to the screen
-- cleanup resources after
-- user input
 - fullscreen
+- update loop frame time variable

 ## Cube Wave